 Supplemental Security Income can be a useful benefit to help pay for personal and medical expenses for a person with a disability or special health care needs.
 If your child is an adult, they might be able to get SSI themselves.
 If they are 17 years or younger, your family might be able to get SSI to help your child.
 You might hear SSI called "disability benefits.”

 SSI or disability benefits come from a federal program paid for by taxes.
 SSI provides monthly payments to help pay for basic needs like medical care, food, clothing and shelter.
 You must be approved to get SSI.
 And the amount of money a person gets each month depends on their living situation and the money they make.

 Not everyone gets the same amount.
 To decide how much, the SSI program looks at money a person makes, benefits they have, and if they have someone else who is helping to pay for their living expenses.

 To get SSI, you or your adult child must have money and resources or things they own that are worth $2,000 or less.
 A couple may be able to get SSI if they have resources worth $3,000 or less.

-SSI and Social Security Disability Insurance (SSDI) are completely different benefits.
+Supplemental Security Income and Social Security Disability Insurance or SSDI are completely different benefits.
 Learn more on our page on SSDI.

 Also, your child can get Medicaid for their health insurance if they are receiving SSI.